xlwings/xlwings/docs/reports.rst

 .. figure:: images/myreport.png

+See also :meth:`create_reports (API reference) <xlwings.pro.reports.create_report>`.

-By default, xlwings Reports overwrites existing values in templates if there is not enough free space for your variable.
+.. note:: By default, xlwings Reports overwrites existing values in templates if there is not enough free space for your variable.
 If you want your rows to dynamically shift according to the height of your array, use :ref:`Frames <Frames>`.

-See also :meth:`create_reports (API reference) <xlwings.pro.reports.create_report>`.

 DataFrames
 ----------